Graduate Department of Statistics

 The Department of Statistics provides facilities for computation in connection with coursework and research.
 The Department has a local area network of workstations and PCs running Linux and Windows operating systems, as well as networked printers.
 Linked to the campus-wide network, these workstations may be used to access the University-operated clusters for computationally intensive projects.

-Faculty members of the Department of Statistics are engaged in basic research supported by grants and contracts with such agencies as the National Science Foundation, the National Institutes of Health, the Department of Defense, and the Department of Education.
+Faculty members of the Department of Statistics are engaged in basic research supported by grants and contracts with such agencies as the National Science Foundation, the National Institutes of Health, and the Department of Defense.

 College Requirements